MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 kubectl apply -f <remote-write-secret.yaml>
 ```

-2. You will need to update the values for remote write section in Prometheus Operator.
-Copy the following and save it as a yaml file.
-For the values of the yaml file, see below section.
+2. Update the values for remote write section in Prometheus Operator.
+Copy the following yaml and save it as a file.
 Refer to [Prometheus Operator documentation](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#azuread) for more details on the Azure Monitor Workspace remote write specification in Prometheus Operator.

 ```yaml
 prometheus: